Church Mission Society: Training

-During the late 19th and early 20th century, the CMS maintained a training program for women at Kennaway Hall at the former "Willows" estate where the training program started.
+During the late 19th and early 20th century, the CMS maintained a training programme for women at Kennaway Hall at the former "Willows" estate where the training programme started.
 Kennaway Hall was the Church Missionary Society training center for female missionaries.
 The training center was called "The Willows", under the Mildmay Trustees, until having been bought by the Church Missionary Society in 1891.
 Elizabeth Mary Wells took over the presidency in 1918 of Kennaway Hall.